-Outline Organizational Rules, Policies, Decorum, and Expectations
+Outline organizational rules, policies, decorum, and expectations

-- Is there special company or industry jargon the intern needs to know? - Reiterate specific work standards and procedures, including dress code and office norms. - Detail any policies around using technology, printing, or using work phones for personal business. - Explain any security or confidentiality policies. - Explain protocol and use of break rooms (including refrigerators, microwave, communal coffee pots, etc.). - Provide initial (and ongoing) training on mail, telephone, email, etc. systems that will be utilized for work. - What local, state and/or federal guidelines or law apply to the intern's work? - What safety regulations must the intern abide? - How should they order or request needed office supplies.
+- Is there special company or industry jargon the intern needs to know? - Reiterate specific work standards and procedures including dress code and office norms. - Detail any policies around using technology, printing, or using work phones for personal business. - Explain any security or confidentiality policies. - Explain protocol and use of break rooms (including refrigerators, microwave, communal coffee pots, - Provide initial (and ongoing) training on mail, telephone, email, and other systems that will be utilized for work. - What local, state and/or federal guidelines or law apply to the intern's work? - What safety regulations must the intern abide? - How should they order or request office supplies?